 - Food and nutrition focused classroom activities that fit within the NSW primary schools PDHPE curriculum and also meet other cross-curricula outcomes

 - Short activity ideas based around healthy eating

 - Background nutrition information and helpful resources for teachers

-A hardcopy of the pack will be sent to all Crunch&Sip® schools in early 2016.
+A hardcopy of the pack was sent to all Crunch&Sip® schools in early 2016.

 For more information contact:

 Marc Davies, Program Manager, NSW Office of Preventive Health